shiftkey/talks/DDDMelb/git-fundamentals.md

 > - `w` write the changes to disk
 > - `q` and quit

-After closing your editor, you should see this message:
+After closing your editor, you should see a message like this:

 ```
 [master e72989f] Merge branch 'my-cool-feature'